crcx/retroforth/doc/RETRO-Book.md

     (verb) (-hia) pull out, withdraw, draw out, extract.
     Taken from https://maoridictionary.co.nz/

-# RETRO's Markdown Syntax
+# Retro's Markdown Syntax

-I use a variation of Markdown for writing documentation and when commenting code written in RETRO.
+I use a variation of Markdown for writing documentation and when commenting code written in Retro.
 The syntax is described below.

 ## Basic Syntax